-We are trilled to have Conrad Anker co-guide Mount Vinson last season.
-He will be potentially guiding again alongside Garrett for our December 27th, 2020 Mount Vinson expedition (to be confirmed).
+We are thrilled to have Conrad Anker co-guide Mount Vinson during the 2019 season.
+He will be potentially guiding again alongside Garrett in 2022.
 If you want to join the team for an epic trip to Antarctica please contact us!

 Conrad Anker is a climber’s climber, at home on a faraway alpine wall or the sparkling ice of his home canyon, Hyalite, located in the Gallatin Range of southwestern Montana.